jerrethdiaz/jerrethdiaz.github.io/projects/mathinc.md

 summary: "A program I created in ICS 212 to compute complex math equations."
 ---

 Math can sometimes be hard.
 Especially when dealing with complex and imaginary numbers.
 So why not make a program that can solve these problems for you.
 Which is what we did in our ICS 212 class.
-To provide an example of what it could do I included a example below:
+To provide an example of what it could do I included a example below.

 <hr>

 <pre>
 This snippit of code takes two complex objects and multiplies them together to create a third complex object which stores the product of the two.
 So following these intital conditions:

 Complex number complex1 is: (1.1 + 2.3i)
 Complex number complex2 is: (-6.3 - 7.2i)